palmer-sec/tegelzetter/README.md

 ## Usage

-The goal of this project is to create an environment that can offer an efficient workflow.
+The goal of this project is to create an environment that can offer an efficient workflow by providing key bindings that will be useful on ultrawide monitors.
 With only a few key bindings, windows can be tiled quickly into configurations like the example below:

 ![Fig. 3: Example screen arrangement](images/tegelzetter_example.png)